vocatwk/CodeU-Nemo/README.md

 * Nemo allows you to create conversations with titles that have multiple words.
 * Nemo has an dynamic search feature that allows users to search for other users.
 * Nemo has a Bot Framework that allows developers to contribute their own Bots.
-* Nemo has its own Bot, NemoBot, that functions as an assistant.
+* Nemo has NemoBot, a bot that functions as an assistant.
+* Nemo has ConversationStatBot, a bot that provides conversation statistics.

 ## Step 1: Download Java